 We have subject guides to help you with many aspects of learning.
 Some topics include:

-- Accessibility and NSCC Libraries - an overview of library accessibility services and resources available.
+- Accessibility and NSCC Libraries - an overview of how NSCC Libraries provide accessible library services and resources to NSCC students.

 - Assistive Technology Guide – information on apps, software and hardware tools available to NSCC

-- Literacy Support Software - information on how to use ReadSpeaker and Read & Write softwares.
+- Literacy Support Software - information on how to use ReadSpeaker and Read & Write software.

 - Persons with Disabilities Resources - an introduction to concepts and a gateway to resources around disability information, supports, legislation and rights.